So what makes a waterfall a waterfall?

 That’s where we come in!

-The purpose of this page is to stir up some thought and discussion about the subject, to help you gain an understanding of our thought process when including or excluding waterfalls on the World of Waterfalls Website, and to allow you to better discriminate between exaggerated and legitimate claims in the tourism literature about waterfalls.
+The purpose of this page is to stir up some thought and discussion about the subject.
+Hopefully, this will help you gain an understanding of our thought process when including or excluding waterfalls on this website.
+More importantly, we hope this also enables you to better discriminate between exaggerated and legitimate claims in the tourism about particular waterfalls.

 CAN YOU TELL IF THESE ARE WATERFALLS?

-While in most cases, we know a waterfall when we see one, there are cases where it might not be so obvious.
+While in most cases, we know a waterfall when we see one (at least we’d like to think we do), there are cases where it might not be so obvious.
+So before getting into the meat of this topic, let’s begin by showing you a sampling of some waterfalls we’ve seen in our travels.

 HOW TALL MUST A WATERFALL BE TO COUNT AS A WATERFALL?